TomKrauss/pks-edit/doc/manual/document_types.md

 - `editorConfiguration` refers to a previously defined editor configuration, which describes tab settings etc...
 - `filenamePatterns` used to match a file opened with a document type.
 For each document type defined the file selector will display an entry in the file type selection dropdown list in the file selector.

+## Document Types Dialog
+One may change the document type (and grammar) of a file by opening the _Change Document Types_ dialog available from the _Settings->Change Document Type..._ menu.
+In the dialog which comes up in this case, all known document types are listed.

+Selecting a document type shows the properties of it:

+- _Editor Configuration_: this is the name of the defined editor configuration, which defines the default editing flags for the selected document type (e.g. Whether whitespace characters should be dispayed etc... - see below for details).
+- _Name_: this is the name of the document type.
+- _File Name_: this field defines the file name pattern of all files per default associated with this document type.
+One may specify multiple file name patterns separated by `;` as e.g. `*.html;*.xml`.
+- _Description_: this is a description of the document type describing the purpose of it.
+- _Grammar_: the name of the default _grammar_ associated with this document type.

+If you press the <a name="apply>_Apply_</a> button, the document type selected in the document types list is applied to the current editor window.
+This allows you to e.g. change the grammar used and to bypass the predefined association between filenames and the corresponding document types.